gfe--gluten free easily

 For breakfast, it was today’s featured recipe: Gluten-free and Keto Diner-Style Pancakes.
 The primary ingredients in these pancakes are coconut flour, flaxseed meal, and eggs.
 They’re absolutely as good as they look in the photo below.

 I like pancakes made with coconut flour because they start out with that sweet base that coconut flour offers.
-So, you don’t have to use as much maple syrup (or other sweetener) for topping.
+So, you don’t have to use as much maple syrup (or another sweetener) for topping.
 The flaxseed meal adds just the right amount of heft and texture to these gluten-free keto pancakes.

 Mr. GFE is a waffle man so he loved that I could use the pancake recipe and add a small amount of another ingredient—an ingredient that I use often in making Flourless Magical Muffins and Sneaky Chocolate Peanut Butter Muffins—to create waffles.
 (Scroll down to the recipe to learn what that ingredient is!)